roboticslab-uc3m/teo-developer-manual/README.md

 The robot device drivers are in [yarp-devices](https://github.com/roboticslab-uc3m/yarp-devices).

-The robot vision and tts/asr are in [teo-head](https://github.com/roboticslab-uc3m/vision)
+The robot vision is in [vision](https://github.com/roboticslab-uc3m/vision).
+Tts/asr is there but will be migrated to [yarp-devices](https://github.com/roboticslab-uc3m/yarp-devices).

 Also still lots of material on [the wiki](http://robots.uc3m.es)!